FerrariAndrea/next13-fetch-cache-issue-template/README.md

 ```

 - The issue is not present if the cache of the fetch is disabled.
-- The issue is present if the cache of the fetch is enabled, and the response payload is approximately more than: 69KB (I'm not sure my calculations are correct)
+- The issue is present if the cache of the fetch is enabled, and the response payload is approximately more than: 69KB (I'm not sure if my calculations are correct)
+- Tested with different computers the error occurs with different BASE_SIZE values, so if you don't see the error please increase the BASE_SIZE.

 # How to use that repo